We provide oversight and ongoing support to the following provincially funded healthy eating programs:

 The Farmers' Market Nutrition Coupon Program (FMNCP) is a healthy eating initiative that supports local farmers and farmers' markets and strengthens food security across British Columbia.
 It is delivered through the BC Association of Farmers' Markets (BCAFM).
 Through this program, BCAFM partners with community organizations to provide farmers' market coupons to lower income families and seniors participating in their food literacy programs.
-These coupons can be spent at all BC farmers' markets members that participate in the FMNCP to purchase fruits, vegetables, cheese, eggs, nuts, fish and meat.
+These coupons can be spent at all BC farmers' markets that participate in the FMNCP to purchase vegetables, fruits, nuts, eggs, dairy, cut herbs, meat and fish.

 Informed Dining program is a nutrition information program developed by the Province of British Columbia.
 Its goal is to improve the health of British Columbians by helping consumers make informed food choices when eating out, thereby contributing to the promotion of healthy weights and reducing the risk of chronic disease.

 Participating food service establishments (FSEs) provide their guests with nutrition information (with a focus on calorie and sodium content) for all standard menu items before or at the point of ordering.
 Informed Dining is mandated for all retail FSEs operating in a BC health authority owned or operated health care facility and voluntary in the private sector.

 In collaboration with the BC Ministry of Health, HealthLink BC and the regional health authorities, we coordinate the development of provincial healthy eating resources for the general public and health professionals which include but are not limited to the following: